 DraftKings Promo Code Delivers $300 Bonus for NFL Conference Championships

-New users can claim a DraftKings promo code offer worth up to $300 in bonus bets for Sunday's NFL Conference Championships.
-The promotion allows bettors to wager $5 on either the AFC or NFC Championship games and receive $300 in bonus bets if their initial wager wins.
-This limited-time offer is available through Thursday, Jan.
-22, making it perfect for those looking to capitalize on sportsbook promos ahead of the weekend's action.
+New users can claim a DraftKings promo code offer worth up to $300 in bonus bets for the NFL Conference Championships on Sunday.
+This welcome promotion allows bettors to wager on the AFC and NFC title games while accessing valuable sportsbook promos available Saturday, Jan.
+24.

 How the DraftKings promo code offer works for conference championship betting